 15. Declan Curry

-The BBC journalist needed an A and two Bs to get into university but got a ‘tremendous shock’ as he put it, when he received his results.
-Despite appealing the grades, he still didn’t get accepted and decided to resit sixth year and try again.
+The BBC journalist needed an A and two Bs to get into university but got a ‘tremendous shock’ as he put it when he received his results.
+Despite appealing the grades, he still didn’t get accepted and decided to resit the sixth year and try again.

 “To A level students getting their results today: much luck to you.
 But if you don’t get what you need, it isn’t the end of the world: You can always resit.
-Yes, good exam results are useful but not the be all and end all.
-(I got 2 Ds and an E) Take care.Hugs and love.”
+Yes, good exam results are useful but not the be-all and end-all.
+(I got 2 Ds and an E) Takeand love.”

 People always tell you that you need English, Maths and Science GCSEs to do anything in life.
 Simon Cowell left school with just three O Levels and we think he’ll get by alright.

-Proof that only having one GCSE can not stop you from become stinking rich and famous.
+Proof that only having one GCSE can not stop you from becoming stinking rich and famous.

 Heading to uni this September?